turingschool-examples/viewing_party_lite/README.md

 # Viewing Party

 [Viewing Party](https://viewing-party-jhst.herokuapp.com/) is an application in which users can explore movie options and create a viewing party event for themselves and other users of the application.
+This app consumes the [TheMovieDatabase API](https://developers.themoviedb.org/3/getting-started/introduction).

 ## Production